 as determined in accordance with a protocol established in the regulations.

-18 Subject to the regulations, where an authority is responsible for administering and providing for the delivery of child and family services to persons under this Act, the authority has the same powers and duties as the director has under The Child and Family Services Act and The Adoption Act respecting the agencies that it has mandated, and the powers and duties of the director cease with respect to those agencies.
+Subject to the regulations and section 76.3 of The Child and Family Services Act, where an authority is responsible for administering and providing for the delivery of child and family services to persons under this Act, the authority has the same powers and duties as the director has under The Child and Family Services Act and The Adoption Act respecting the agencies that it has mandated, and the powers and duties of the director cease with respect to those agencies.

 DUTIES AND POWERS OF AUTHORITIES